protontypes/open-sustainable-technology/README.md

 - [GenoFLU](https://github.com/USDA-VS/GenoFLU) - Bird influenza data pipeline to automate genotyping assignment.

 ### Bioacoustics and Acoustic Data Analysis

+> **What?** The study and analysis of the sound production, transmission, and reception in living organisms, including animals and humans.

+> **How?** These tools help detect, process, segment, identify, classify, and analyze sounds and soundscapes collected from various sources such as acoustic environmental sensors.

 - [vak](https://github.com/vocalpy/vak) - A neural network framework for animal acoustic communication and bioacoustics.
 - [scikit-maad](https://github.com/scikit-maad/scikit-maad) - Enables quantitative analysis of environmental audio, offering tools for processing, segmenting, and computing acoustic features.
 - [OpenSoundscape](https://github.com/kitzeslab/opensoundscape) - A free and open source Python utility library analyzing bioacoustic data.